Promote helps any online marketplace get into the ad business

 The latest company to emerge from startup accelerator Expa Labs is focused on helping online marketplaces make money from advertising.

 Promote founder and CEO Siddharth Vora used to lead the engineering team for advertising products at StumbleUpon.
-(StumbleUpon’s founder Garrett Camp went on to start Expa Studios and Expa Labs.)
+(StumbleUpon’s founder Garrett Camp went on to start Expa, which runs Expa Labs.)
 Vora said he became convinced that with their user data and the “strong purchase intent” of those users, most marketplaces have a big ad opportunity — but few were really taking advantage of it.

 “Each and every marketplace has the potential to generate a significant amount of revenue,” Vora said.